patrotom/adaptable-costs-evaluator/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+### Versioning

+* The versioning scheme we use is [SemVer](https://semver.org/).
+If you plan to release a new version, increase the version in the [VERSION](VERSION) file.
+* Create a new [GitHub Release](https://github.com/patrotom/adaptable-costs-evaluator/releases/new) and add a proper changelog to the description of the release.

 <p align="right">(<a href="#top">back to top</a>)</p>